In this article:

 Finding healthy alternatives to your favorite foods is easier than you think.
 Just look around your grocery store or your kitchen for the following swaps:

 Lily’s chocolate bars and chips are sweetened with stevia and have no added sugar.
 Have a few squares as a treat and use chips in baking.

 You could also mix 30 mini chips, 1 teaspoon of peanut butter, and a pinch of sea salt into a small bowl, and you now have a decadent dessert.

-- DIY snacks: From roasted kale chips, low-sugar high-protein no-bake balls, granola bars, and bean and yogurt dips to spiced popcorn, fruit and berry frozen desserts, and green smoothies, the Internet these days has so many recipes from health-conscious food lovers and nutrition professionals.
+From roasted kale chips, low-sugar, high-protein no-bake balls, granola bars, and bean and yogurt dips to spiced popcorn, fruit and berry frozen desserts, and green smoothies, the Internet these days has so many recipes from health-conscious food lovers and nutrition professionals.

-All people have habits and some are better than others.
+All people have habits, some are better than others.
 Some habits include eating a cookie or a bag of chips when bored or overwhelmed at work.